Leonets/PocAwsMulesoft/README.md

 Default output format [json]: json

+## Mulesoft application

+To start the mulesoft application you have to decide which cloud simulator stack you are using between elasticmq and localstack

+To start the mule configured with the localstack, add the following:

+-Dmule.env=localstack

+To start the mule configured with the localaws, add the following

+-Dmule.env=localaws

 ## ElasticMQ as a cloud service emulator (first possible alternative, node process speed up the CPU on Ubuntu 20.04)

 **Execute the ElasticMQ stack in this way**: